PartinG (gamer): 2014 WCS GSL

 In Code S Season 1, PartinG topped MyuNgSiK and TRUE in the Ro32, before getting placed into a PvP slaughterhouse with T1 teammates Rain and Classic, and his former teammate Squirtle.
 After losing the initial match to Rain, PartinG was able to overcome Squirtle and Classic, due to his famous impeccable micro and decision making, and advanced to Ro8 where he met soO again.
 Despite winning a game on Yeonsu with the infamous Soul Train, PartinG surrendered 1-3 and got eliminated again, but secured a 10th consecutive Code S appearance.

 Before his Ro32 group in Code S Season 2 started, PartinG got the NesTea Award, being the only holder who had not won a GSL.
 He swept his group with ease, dispatching ByuL and SuperNova with aggressive play.
 However, PartinG got placed into another group of death in the Ro16 with his SK Telecom teammates soO and Classic, and herO.
 After losing the initial match to Classic, he was able to dismantle herO, but then proceeded to concede another series to his kryptonite, soO, getting eliminated into Code A for the first time since the last OSL.

 On September 11, 2014, he announced that he declined to re-sign a new contract with the team SK Telecom T1.
 He officially left on September 30.
-He joined yoe Flash Wolves on October 16, 2014 and this also meant what he would play with his old team StarTale in the 2015 season of Proleague.
+He joined yoe Flash Wolves on October 16, 2014 and this also meant he would play with his old team StarTale in the 2015 season of Proleague.

 PartinG announced that he would not be re-signing with Flash Wolves after his contract expired on January 6, 2016.